microsoft/language-server-protocol/_specifications/lsp/3.17/language/foldingRange.md

 	kind?: string;

 	/**
-	 * The text that the client should show when the specified range is collapsed.
+	 * The text that the client should show when the specified range is
-	 * If not defined, a default will be chosen by the client.
+	 * collapsed.
+If not defined or not supported by the client, a default
+	 * will be chosen by the client.
+	 *
 	 * @since 3.17.0 - proposed
 	 */
 	collapsedText?: string;